Building Bridges Project

-- School outreach - we visit the participating schools and deliver a science show, a science communication workshop and an introduction to the rest of the project.
+- School outreach - we visit the participating schools to introduce the project, deliver a science show and a science communication workshop.

 - Science Museum visit - we welcome the participating school groups into the Science Museum for a day of exclusive VIP activities.

-- Celebration events - at the end of the year, we invite the participating teachers and students, together with their families and friends, to the Museum for a huge party.
-We'll showcase what the students have done and give all involved the opportunity to take part in exclusive and exciting activities, with the help of some special guests.
+- Family event - at the end of the year, we invite the participating teachers and students, together with their families and friends, to the Museum for a huge party.
+We showcase what the students have done and give all involved the opportunity to take part in exclusive and exciting activities, with the help of some special guests.
 Find out more on the Building Bridges Families webpage.

-- Teacher CPD - we will be developing exclusive resources for teachers to use with their students to ensure that they get the most from their involvement with the project, and to ensure that the activities on the project can be disseminated to students who have not been directly involved.
+- Teacher CPD - we develop exclusive resources for teachers to use with their students to ensure that they get the most from their involvement with the project, and to ensure that the activities on the project can be disseminated to students who have not been directly involved.

-Building Bridges is funded entirely by the BG Group, and is currently open to non-fee-paying schools in the London boroughs of Brent, Kensington and Chelsea, Southwark, Wandsworth and Westminster, and selected schools in the area of Reading.
+Building Bridges is funded entirely by the BG Group, and currently works with non-fee-paying schools in the London boroughs of Brent, Kensington and Chelsea, Southwark, Wandsworth and Westminster, and selected schools in the area of Reading.

 If you would like to find out more please contact Anna Fisher on 020 7942 4758 or Lucy Yate on 020 7942 4037.